People of the CANAL Lab

 Ph.D.
 Student

-Imola brings over a decade of expertise in clinical audiology and hearing research from the United States.
-She obtained her Au.D. in California (SDSU/UCSD, San Diego, CA) and was licensed in audiology in both California and Alabama prior to returning to Ottawa to continue her studies as a Ph.D. student.
+Imola brings over a decade of expertise in clinical audiology and hearing research.
+She obtained her Au.D. in California (SDSU/UCSD, San Diego, CA) and returned to Ottawa to continue her studies as a Ph.D. student and clinical audiologist.
 Her research interests include aging, hearing, and cognitive reserve.
 Her preferred modes of research are behavioural assessment and MRI.
 When she’s not in the lab, Imola enjoys spending time with her husband and children, completing home improvement projects and reviving her interest in track and field.

 Tyler Call